batoutou/Yolo_Food_Detector/README.md

 python detect.py -p im_0.jpg
 ```

-This will ouput the predicted labels and bounding box for the image
+This will output the predicted labels and bounding box for the image